dentarg/auth0-blog/_posts/2016-10-25-documentdb-with-aspnetcore.markdown

 }
 ```

-### Performant querying
+### Performant Querying
-Azure DocumentDB allows for insert, update, delete and querying capabilities on different flavors including LINQ and SQL syntax.
+Azure DocumentDB allows for insert, update, delete, and querying capabilities on different flavors, including LINQ and SQL syntax.

 >If you already have your data in another format / source, you can use the Azure DocumentDB [Data Migration tool](https://azure.microsoft.com/documentation/articles/documentdb-import-data/) to migrate it to a collection.

-The following operations are available as a [full provider](https://github.com/ealsur/auth0documentdb/blob/master/Services/DocumentDbProvider.cs) on the GitHub repository, we will highlight the snippets that will let you understand the basic operations.
+The following operations are available as a [full provider](https://github.com/ealsur/auth0documentdb/blob/master/Services/DocumentDbProvider.cs) on the GitHub repository; we will highlight the snippets that will enable you to understand the basic operations.

-To successfully connect to a DocumentDB collection we will need the **service Url endpoint** and the **password/key** (when using the MongoDB protocol-enabled version it's called _Password_ and using a normal DocumentDB instance it's called _Key_) obtained on the Azure Portal, they will enable us to access the service through a [DocumentClient](https://msdn.microsoft.com/library/azure/microsoft.azure.documents.client.documentclient.aspx).
+To successfully connect to a DocumentDB collection we will need the **service url endpoint** and the **password/key** (when using the MongoDB protocol-enabled version it's called _Password_ and when using a normal DocumentDB instance it's called _Key_) obtained on the Azure Portal.
+They will enable us to access the service through a [DocumentClient](https://msdn.microsoft.com/library/azure/microsoft.azure.documents.client.documentclient.aspx).

-Like we mentioned [earlier](https://azure.microsoft.com/documentation/articles/documentdb-resources/), documents are grouped on collections within a database, each collection is accessed by a [Resource URI syntax](https://msdn.microsoft.com/en-us/library/azure/dn919266.aspx), the SDK provides helper methods to build URIs:
+Like we mentioned [earlier](https://azure.microsoft.com/documentation/articles/documentdb-resources/), documents are grouped in collections within a database, each collection is accessed by a [Resource URI syntax](https://msdn.microsoft.com/en-us/library/azure/dn919266.aspx).
+The SDK provides helper methods to build URIs:

 ```cs
 private  Uri GetCollectionLink()